apache/incubator-kie-kogito-runtimes/README.md

         * Combobox *Encoding*: `ISO 10646/Unicode(UTF-8)`.

-    * Note: i18n properties files must be in `ISO-8859-1` as specified by the java `ResourceBundle` contract.
+    * Note: normal i18n properties files must be in `ISO-8859-1` as specified by the java `ResourceBundle` contract.

+        * Note on note: GWT i18n properties files override that and must be in `UTF-8` as specified by the GWT contract.

 * Set the correct number of spaces when pressing tab: